ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 ### The svn-type-choice Enumeration

-This choice defines the CBOR taged Security Version Numbers (SVN) that can be used as reference values for Evidence and Endorsements.
+This choice defines the CBOR tagged Security Version Numbers (SVN) that can be used as reference values for Evidence and Endorsements.

 ~~~~ CDDL
 svn = int